 Do not assume that registers saved by the calling function are

-restored before calling the noreturn
+restored before calling the noreturn function.

-It does not make sense for a noreturn
+It does not make sense for a noreturn function to have a return

-type other than void
+type other than void.

-is not implemented in GNU C versions
+The attribute noreturn is not implemented in GNU C versions

 earlier than 2.5.
 An alternative way to declare that a function does